Simultaneous Self-Localization and Base Station Localization with Resonant Beam: Self Positioning Method

-where $\rho$ is the attenuation factor of Att, and $P_{\text{out}}$ is the out power of resonant cavity, which can be represented as \cite{ref37}:
+where $\rho$ is the attenuation factor of the receiver optics, and $P_{\text{out}}$ is the output power of the resonant cavity, which can be modelled as \cite{ref37}:

-where $A_{b}$ is the resonant beam area on the gain medium, $A_{g}$ is the cros-sectional area of the gain medium, $I_{s}$ is the saturation intensity of the gain medium, $\eta_{\text{excit}}$ represents the excitation efficiency at the gain medium, $Rq$ is the reflectivity of retroreflector, and $V_{r}$ can be defined as the over-the-air transmission efficiency depicting transmission factor($\|\gamma\|_{2}^{2}$), $\gamma$ is expressed as:
+where $A_{b}$ is the resonant beam area on the gain medium, $A_{g}$ is the cross-sectional area of the gain medium, $I_{s}$ is the saturation intensity of the gain medium, $\eta_{\text{excit}}$ is the excitation efficiency, $Rq$ is the retroreflector reflectivity, and $V_{r}$ is the over-the-air transmission efficiency, equivalent to the squared magnitude of the transmission factor ($|\gamma|^{2}$).

-wavefront sensor utilizes CMOS to sense images and reconstruct light waves using the QWLSI method.
-Consequently, the noise power \( P_{noise} \) primarily originates from the CMOS.
-The main types of noise in CMOS include thermal noise and shot noise: \begin{itemize} \item Thermal Noise: Also known as johnson-nyquist noise, it arises from the thermal motion of charge carriers within the sensor.
-The equation can express the power of thermal noise \( P_{\text{thermal}} = 4bTmBa \), where \( b \) is the Boltzmann constant, \( Tm \) is the absolute temperature, and \( Ba \) is the bandwidth. \item Shot Noise: This type of noise, also known as flicker or \( \frac{1}{f} \) noise, is mainly caused by the capture and release of carriers in the conductive channel.
-It is particularly related to low-frequency operations.
-The power of shot noise is usually represented as \( P_{\text{flicker}} = \frac{Ka}{f} \), where \( Ka \) is a constant related to the material and process, and \( f \) is the frequency. \end{itemize}
+The various noise sources inherent to the CMOS sensor, such as thermal, shot, and flicker noise, can be collectively modelled as additive white Gaussian noise for system-level analysis.
+This standard model assumes the noise has a flat power spectral density, $N_0$ (in W/Hz), across the system's operational bandwidth, $B$ (in Hz).
+The total noise power $N$ is therefore the product of the noise density and the bandwidth:

-These noise types significantly impact the performance of the CMOS, affecting the accuracy and precision of light wave reconstruction.
-The total system noises can be depicted as the sum of the above.
-Then, the $SNR$ of the signal processing in wavefront sensor is expressed as
+Consequently, the SNR, which dictates the ultimate performance of the positioning algorithms, can be expressed in dB as: